Lawrence2005/Finovax-Quantitative-Researcher-Internship-Summer-2025/Risk-Parity-Portfolio-Strategy-Week3/README.md

 ## 📦 Deliverable
 A Jupyter notebook that:
-- contains clean, well-commented Python 3.x code with clear modular functions and each code cell preceded by an explanatory markdown.
+- contains clean, well-commented Python 3.x code with clear modular functions and each code cell preceded by an explanatory markdown
 - shows summary performance tables/plots, preferrably in Plotly for interactivity
 - employs pandas and numpy
 - includes a single script or notebook cell that installs or imports all required packages to ensure reproducibility